Super early registration prices end April 1st at 11:59pm.

 Day-of-event registration is available.
 We can accept payment by cash or check payable to MerGeo or Northwest Trail Runs.

-Google Map showing the location of the parking lot at Redmond Watershed Preserve.
+Here is a Google Map showing the location of the parking lot at Redmond Watershed Preserve.
 This run is limited to 100 runners, so you may park directly at the trailhead parking lot.
 There will be no shuttle service such as at Summer Blast or Spring Run for Fun.

 No Pets: Pets are not allowed in Redmond Watershed Preserve.